-9.Sex Education
+9. Sex education

-[Although it is not statutory to deliver Sex Education outside of the science curriculum at primary level, the DfE recommends that all primary schools should have an Sex Education programme in place.
+[Although it is not statutory to deliver Sex Education outside of the science curriculum at primary level, the DfE recommends that all primary schools should have a Sex Education programme in place.
 This should be tailored to the age, and physical and emotional maturity of pupils, and should ensure that children are prepared for the changes that adolescence brings, drawing on knowledge of the human life cycle.]

 - 9.1.
 All pupils must be taught the aspects of Sex Education outlined in the primary science curriculum this includes teaching about the main external parts of the human body, how it changes as it grows from birth to old age, including puberty, and the reproductive process in some plants and animals. - 9.2.
 The academy is free to determine whether pupils should be taught in Sex Education beyond what is required of the national curriculum. - 9.3.
-At our school we do teach pupils Sex Education beyond what is required of the Science curriculum. - 9.4.
+At our school we do teach pupils Sex Education beyond what is required of the Science curriculum.

+- 9.4.
 Parents/carers are fully consulted in the organisation and delivery of our Sex Education curriculum, in accordance with section 3 and section 4 of this policy. - 9.5.
-Parents/carers are given the opportunity to advise on what should be taught through Sex Education.
+Parents/carers are given the opportunity to advise on what should be taught through Sex Education. - 9.6.
+The age and development of pupils is always considered when delivering Sex Education.

-Parents and carers will receive an overview as to the age appropriate content which will be delivered during the session at school and will be invited to attend a session specifically intended for parents and carers, with opportunity to discuss any thoughts, concerns or queries with the head and deputy head of school.
+Parents and carers will receive an overview as to the age-appropriate content which will be delivered during the session at school and will be invited to attend a session specifically intended for parents and carers, with opportunity to discuss any thoughts, concerns or queries with the head and deputy head of school.